indieisaconcept/fixturl/README.md

 ```
 > Example invocation

+Behind the scenes `fixturl` uses [reverend](reverend-url) to support express like route parameter subsitution.

 ### Combinations

 Should you wish to generation multiple combinations for a url this is possible by specifying an array for either params for query.